microsoft/TypeScript/doc/spec.md

 var err: Object = { toString: 0 };        // Error
 ```

-The last assignment is an error because the apparent type of the object literal has a 'toString' method that isn't compatible with that of 'Object'.
+The last assignment is an error because the object literal has a 'toString' method that isn't compatible with that of 'Object'.

-### <a name="3.8.2"/>3.8.2 Type and Member Identity
+### <a name="3.10.2"/>3.10.2 Type and Member Identity

 Two types are considered ***identical*** when